Drug and Alcohol Rehab for the Disabled

 Traumatic brain injuries, spinal cord injuries and psychological disabilities like post-traumatic stress disorder often affect the men and women who have served in the military.
 Unfortunately, drug and alcohol abuse are common among disabled vets, who often self-medicate in order to deal with pain, stress, anger or family conflicts.
 Disabled veterans can contact their local Vet Center to get information about Substance Use Disorder (SUD) programs sponsored by the U.S. Department of Veterans’ Affairs (VA).
 Each VA medical center has a Substance Abuse Disorder Program that addresses the needs of chemically dependent veterans.
 There are also many private treatment programs that specialize in treating veterans.

 Everyone who abuses drugs faces a major disability: addiction.
 In your search to lead a sober life, you shouldn’t be held back by a lack of resources.
-Call us today; we connect people with chronic illness, injuries or cognitive disorders with effective treatment programs.
+Call us today; we connect people with chronic illness, injuries or cognitive disorders with the best private inpatient drug and alcohol addiction treatment programs.